Excursions

 The content on this page was translated automatically.

-The university association organizes a variety of excursions that shed light on different topics in agriculture and beyond.
-These mainly take place as day excursions and are carried out by bus and, in the vicinity of Witzenhausen, by bicycle.
+The university association organizes a variety of excursions that shed light on various agricultural topics and beyond.
+These usually take place as one-day excursions and are carried out by bus or by bicycle in the vicinity of Witzenhausen.

 Past excursions